dominikhei/Local-Data-LakeHouse/readme.md

 This is according to the medaillon architecture, more on it can be found [here](https://www.databricks.com/glossary/medallion-architecture).

-Since it might be interesting to directly work with some data, I have added a parquet file about issued loans to the raw zone.
+Since it might be interesting to directly work with some data, I have added a parquet file about people, their jobs and their respective salarys which needs some cleaning, to the raw zone.
+You can clean it and create new tables with the refined data or directly visualize it using Meatbase.

 **Table formats**